SkooveLearn PianoDownload on the App Store

 What is a slur in music?

-We have to talk about slurs because the same symbol of a curved line is used to mean something else and you need to know how to tell them apart.
-A slur instructs you to play a sequence of notes smoothly, (rather than detaching them).
-This gives you a smooth melody line as you move from one note to the next without a break in the sound.
+As we have briefly discussed, a slur instructs you to play two or more notes smoothly.
+This articulation gives you a smoother phrase as you move from one note to the next without a break in the sound.
 The Italian term for this is “legato”.
-It can also be referred to as a “phrase mark”.

 slur in music

-In this example the curved line is called a slur.
-Notice that the line connects two notes of different pitches while music ties connect two notes of the same pitch.
-Slurs can extend across multiple different notes like this:
+Notice that the line connects two notes of different frequencies while music ties connect two notes of the same pitch.
+Like ties slurs can extend across multiple different notes or bars.

-This is the beginning of Beethoven’s “Fur Elise” one of the most popular piano songs of all time.
-In order to make it sound smooth and expressive, we use a slur to instruct the player to use legato technique.
+This is the beginning of Beethoven’s “Fur Elise”, one of the most popular piano songs of all time.
+In order to make it sound smooth and expressive, we use a slur to instruct the player to use legato technique and connect notes on a piano.

 Start free trial